-I’m a writer, photographer, gardener, and somewhat-fanatical grandma making the most of this season of life.
+I’m a writer, photographer, gardener, and creative.
 I thought I’d have things figured out by now, but I keep coming up with more questions.
 I think that’s okay.
 I think a lot about grace and love and faith, and do my best to wrap my mind around it all.
 And the sweetness.
 Ah, the sweetness.
 Tapping out words helps sort things out.

 I am a grateful resident of my hometown in Saskatchewan, Canada, having returned after 50 years with my husband and our doted-upon Yorkshire Terrier.

 I dabble with words.
 I’ve written two memoirs and a chronicle of those “interesting” years of 2020/2021.
 My work has also appeared in an assortment of publications and a few anthologies.
 I’m a member of the Inscribe Christian Writers’ Fellowship, Creative Nonfiction Collective Society, Saskatchewan Writer’s Guild, and a board member at Story Circle Network.